 Finally, in the era of Covid, it is hard to imagine face-to-face meetings in the future taking place to the extent they once did so it will be important to better manage complex sales processes by derisking (purchase) decision making, reducing buyer risk and designing virtual selling (via Teams, Zoom or the like).

 Section 2 — The Art of Selling

 Many early stage founders acting as sales people lack the necessary training and are undermining their ability to convert these initial prospects.
 However, by following a simple sales methodology they can increase their odds of a positive engagement dramatically.

 The following represents a simple sales methodology that can be used as a basis to create one that works specifically for your SaaS startup.

 - Research Some Basic Sales Methodologies

 Historically our relationship with sales training has been pretty poor.
 One rarely encounters entrepreneurs with sales qualifications or sees sales training listed on university curricula.
 Nonetheless, some basic training can ensure that you are equipped to engage with prospects in confidence.
 At the very least, it is worth reading up on SPIN selling and the Sandler sales system, as these are popular sales methodologies among software companies and will help you structure your approach.
 If you are looking for additional sales resources on selling specifically in the context of SaaS sales Winning By Design is highly recommended.

-2. Create a Marketing Persona
+2. Create a Marketing Buyer Persona

 Secondly, you should create some marketing personas to represent the characteristics of the *ideal prospect*.